MY STORY

 One day, I was going through my routine life in Hong Kong, going to grad school, and teaching students English part time as an English tutor.
 I had decided to quit everything and head to Korea in order to pursue my career and childhood dream, animation.

 I had a few family members that I could contact in Korea but the one family member that I could really rely on was my grandmother, of my fathers side.
 I had called her and asked her for her permission if I could stay at her place indefinitely, under the condition that I would find a job and help her out with the house work.
-She gave me the okay, but it was not a very convincing okay, and I could totally understand that what I was asking for was a very selfish demand.
+She gave me the okay, but it was not a very convincing okay, and I could totally understand that what I was asking for was a big favor.

 Adjustment Period 1: First Job

 I wanted to flip the switch and make some changes in my current life, and I believed the only possible way was to find that animation job.
 I spent a lot of time on the internet looking for local animation studios that were focused on hand drawn animation. (my specialty was hand drawn animation back in school.)
 This was not an easy task as the whole industry had been converting into computer animation, and much of the industry wanted someone that was versatile with digital techniques.
 I had almost none of those and to add insult to injury most of these companies were Korean based and I was lacking the language requirements to work efficiently alongside them.
 I was calling around various companies and out of pure luck one company was interested in me.
 They were not looking for much from me and they were just curious to know why I wanted to work for them.
-I was asked for an interview and soon enough I was heading out to their office.
+I was asked for an interview and soon enough I was heading out to their office for an interview.

 About a week later I had quit...
-Yes, after all that excitement and effort that lasted about a microsecond had ceased to a halt so abruptly, that my brain was unable to organize itself over the outcome of events.
-During my first day of work I was drilled on how tough the work was and that I would be required to work my ass off before they can start using me properly.
+Yes, after all that excitement and effort that lasted about a microsecond had ceased to a halt, so abruptly that my brain was unable to organize itself over the outcome of events.
+During my first day of work I was drilled on how tough the work was and that I would be required to work my ass off before they can start utilizing me properly.
 I was not phased by the prep talk and I was pretty much expecting the industry to be tough, but once they started talking about the official pay rate and work hours I was starting to falter.
-Apparently the first month of work was going to go largely unpaid and the only pay that they were going to afford to offer was around 20000KRW (15USD), basically they were going to pay for the first month of commuting costs.
+Apparently the first month of work was going to go largely unpaid and the only pay that they were going to afford to offer was around 20000KRW (15USD), basically they were going to pay for the first month of commuting costs only.
 After the one month period they were going to start giving the official pay, and their pay rates were given per drawing under the condition that the drawing that you had produced was acceptable.
 If your drawings were unacceptable then there was a chance that your whole days worth of work could go unpaid.
 Basically you had to be very precise with your hands and trace each drawing with pin point accuracy, and the quicker you produce quality drawings at a high rate the more you would be paid. (each successful drawing was worth 700KRW = 30~40 cents US) They warned me that the typical rookie went unpaid for two to three month before their drawings start getting accepted for pay, so there was a chance that you would go almost unpaid for a long period of time. (one of the assistants working there had told me some unlucky people went unpaid for longer periods of time which lead to many people quitting the industry.)
-This was not the end of the dark cloud gradually growing over my head.
+This was not the end of the dark cloud gradually expanding over my head.

 About two days into the training regiment I asked plenty of questions about the industry, and boy was I glad that I asked because the answers did not anchor me down into the industry at all.